For an overview of the most important regulations, see below:

 The city and district councils of the Wellington region have prepared and adopted a joint Waste Management and Minimisation Plan.
 The plan represents a commitment by each of the councils to work together to promote effective and efficient waste management and minimisation.
 It outlines the strategy for the region, a regional action plan, individual council action plans, and supporting information.

 Our action plan includes:

-- Our participation in and support for regional waste minimisation initiatives including supporting regional efforts to advocate for product stewardship schemes, increasing the waste levy, strengthening the regulation for clean-fill operators and licensing of waste operators.
+- Participating in and supporting regional waste minimisation initiatives.
+Including: supporting regional efforts to advocate for product stewardship schemes, increasing the waste levy, strengthening the regulation for clean-fill operators, and licensing of waste operators.

 Download the Waste Management and Minimisation Plan 2017-2023 (PDF 2.4 Mb)